IRS says it's boosting tax brackets due to faster inflation

 The IRS said it is adjusting other thresholds to reflect inflation, such as the standard deduction for married couples, which will rise 3.2% to $25,900 next year.
 Even so, that increase won't match the pace of inflation, which has accelerated this year due to supply-chain snarls, labor shortages and other issues.

-Consumer prices increased 6.2% from the year-ago period, slightly faster than their 5.4% increase the previous month, the Bureau of Labor Statistics said Wednesday.
+Consumer prices increased 6.2% in October from the year-ago period, faster than their 5.4% increase the previous month, the Bureau of Labor Statistics said Wednesday.
 That's taking a bite out of household budgets and reducing their purchasing power, with families paying more for everything from gasoline to food.

+The IRS adjusts about 60 tax provisions each year "to prevent what is called 'bracket creep'," noted Erica York of the Tax Foundation in a blog post about the changes.
+"Bracket creep occurs when people are pushed into higher income tax brackets or have reduced value from credits and deductions due to inflation, instead of any increase in real income."

 - 10% tax bracket: single individuals earning up to $10,275 and married couples filing jointly earning up to $20,550.